1mendown/Shopping-cart-mfs/README.md

   }[]
 }
 dataOut:{
-  snackBarMessage: (value: boolean) => JSX.Element // required
+  snackBarMessage: (value: boolean) => JSX.Element // required you can use any html elements or materil ui
-  addToCartSnackBarMessage: (                      // required
+  addToCartSnackBarMessage: (                      // required you can use any html elements or materil ui
     openSnackBar: boolean,
     snackBarMessage: string,
     handleAddTuCart: (data: boolean) => void